qlik-oss/core-website/docs/tutorials/data-loading/remote-files.md

 docker-compose up -d --build
 ```

+!!!
+Tip
+    In the `core-data-loading` examples script logging is enabled to get the log messages in `stdout`.
+    The script logging verbosity can be set in e.g. a docker-compose file like [this](https://github.com/qlik-oss/core-data-loading/blob/master/docker-compose.yml#L8).
+    Further description regarding the verbosity levels and log message details can be found in the [logging chapter](../../services/qix-engine/logging.md).

 ## Loading data from Dropbox

 After you complete the steps above, you can now load data from the file on Dropbox.